 And He sewed up Adam’s belly with a little piece of wang.

-And when the God had finished He found He'd measured wrong
+And when that God had finished it He found He’d measured wrong

 For when that wang was knotted it was just a bit too long

 God said, “I’ve made a blunder here but I think I’ll let it hang.”